tmhglnd/mercury/docs/02-instrument.md

 ## time

 Set the time interval in which a synth or sample is triggered.
 This can be an integer, float or expression. `1 = bar`, `1/4 = quarter-note`, `1/12  = 8th triplet`, `3/16 = 3-16th notes` etc. Similarly you can set an offset in the timing.
 The `time()` will start an internal counter for this instrument, incremented every time it is triggerd (based on the `beat()` method).
 The counter is used as an index to lookup values from other `list`'s provided as argument in methods for this instrument.
 Setting the first argument to `free` allows to use external triggering via osc messages.
 The trigger reacts when a value greater than `0` is received.
+When another instrument in the code has a `name()` that name can be used as osc-message input trigger for another instrument to synchronize the triggering.

 **arguments**
-- {Number/Division} -> the timing division (default=1/4)
+- {Number/Division} -> the timing division or `free` (default=1/4)
-- {Number/Division} -> timing offset (optional, default=0)
+- {Number/Division} -> timing offset or osc-message when `free` (optional, default=0)

 ```java
 set tempo 130